 Fig.~\ref{fig3:std_vs_det} shows the standard deviation of the differential light shift as function of trap detuning for the running wave, the standing wave, as well as for the purely periodic potential component.

 The minimum of the standard deviations in the running wave and the purely periodic potentials coincide with the calculated optimal detunings described by Eqs.~(\ref{eq:magic condition running wave}) and (\ref{eq:magic condition periodic}).
-The optimum detuning for the full standing wave trap lies between the magic detunings for the running wave and the periodic potential.
-Neither of the limiting cases describe our implemented standing wave trap well.
+The optimum detuning for the full standing-wave trap lies between the magic detunings for the running wave and the periodic potential.
+Neither of the limiting cases describe our implemented standing-wave trap well.